 We'll begin our discoveries of Tiwanaku at the site's two museums, the Lytic Museum—which houses several large stone objects, including a monolith representing Pachamama, or Mother Earth—and the Ceramic Museum, home to the surviving art and artifacts of the lost culture of this ancient city.
 Then, we explore the monumental ruins of Tiwanaku.
 We pause for an included lunch, then continue our discoveries at the Pumapunku temple complex, the massive stone slabs of which provide a vantage point for looking out over the surrounding plains.

-Later this afternoon, we return to La Paz, where we enjoy a little time for independent exploration before gathering together for an included dinner.
+Later this afternoon, we return to La Paz, where we enjoy a little time for independent exploration before gathering for an included dinner at our hotel.

 Today we fly to Lima to begin our Machu Picchu & the Galápagos main trip.